batchusivaji/Complete-Kubernetes/Notes.md

 ### ReplicaSet

+1. A Replica Set ensures that a specified number of pod replicas are running at any one time or A Replica set help you to define how many pods are available at any time.
+If you define replica as three, then one pod die, the Replica Set create a pod to make it three
-Scaling: Scaling in k8s means increasing number of Pods not containers in Pod.
+2. Scaling in k8s means increasing number of Pods not containers in Pod.
 For Scaling pods we would learn Replica set/Replication Controller etcs..

 - kubectl get no
 - kubectl get rs,po